 Keeping Finches and Doves Together

-Doves are not a common mixed aviary bird (in spite of the popularity of free-flying fancy doves and pigeons).
-Some keepers mix them in with their finches and parakeets, though, and they are placid - and large - enough to get along in most setups.
+Doves are not usually kept in mixed aviaries.
+Some keepers mix them in with their finches and parakeets, though, and they are placid - and large - enough to thrive in most aviary setups without causing problems for their cage-mates.

 Finches and doves mix well in an aviary, each respectfully ignoring the other

-Common pet trade species include the Ring-necked dove (Streptopelia capicola) and the Diamond dove (Geopelia cuneata).
-The latter is popular due to its diminutive size (for a pigeon) of 20cm, whereas the Ring-necked is a sleek but substantial 30cm.
-Both birds (like all members of the pigeon family) need lots of grain in their diets, so a standard finch or parakeet mix will not provide them with what they need.
+Common dove species in the pet trade include the Ring-necked dove (Streptopelia capicola) and the Diamond dove (Geopelia cuneata).
+The latter bird is popular due to its tiny size (by pigeon standards) of 8 inches, whereas the Ring-necked is a sleek but substantial 12 inches.
+Both birds (like all members of the pigeon family) need plenty of grain in their diets, so a standard finch or parakeet mix will not provide them with what they need.